M.S. in Speech-Language Pathology

 A minimum of 54 credits is required, 10 of which will be earned through clinical practicum registrations.
 With the assistance of your advisor, you will choose either a thesis or non-thesis option for your required capstone experience.

-Essential Functions
+Core Functions

 In addition to academic and clinical course work, graduate students are evaluated on their achievement of professional competencies.
-When you begin the program, you will be given a copy of these competencies, called Essential Functions, which you’ll sign and return to your department file.
+When you begin the program, you will be given a copy of these competencies, called Core Functions, which you’ll sign and return to your department file.

 Required courses